Integrating to internal infrastructure with Broker

 Overview

 The broker is a Node.js service that you run inside your infrastructure to provide a secure tunnel for Roadie traffic.
-It was originally created by security company, Snyk.
-The code is open-source.
+It was originally created by security company, Snyk, and is open-source.
 We are actively using it with existing customers for Kubernetes API access and other Backstage and Roadie plugins.
 You don’t need to be a Snyk user to use the broker.

 The benefits of the broker include: